rowangithub/DOrder/README.md

 correctness specifications for classic list sorting algorithms (e.g. quicksort, mergesort and heapsort) or balanced tree data structure programs (e.g. AVL and Redblack), proving lists are correctly sorted or trees correctly satisfy BST properties.
-Running our tool using the above commands will also display all the synthesized shape-data specifications.
+Running our tool using the above commands will also display all synthesized shape-data specifications.

 <h3>Assumptions made by DOrder:</h3>